kubernetes-sigs/gateway-api/docs-src/security-model.md

 | Application Admins | No | In Specified Namespaces | In Specified Namespaces |
 | Application Developers | No | No | In Specified Namespaces |

-## Namespace Restrictions
-The extra configuration options are not possible to control with RBAC.
-Instead, they will be controlled with configuration fields on GatewayClasses:
+## Limiting Namespaces Where a GatewayClass Can Be Used
+Kubernetes RBAC only allows for granting access to create Gateways as a whole, not limiting creation to specific GatewayClasses.
+With that in mind, GatewayClass includes an `allowedGatewayNamespaces` field to enable limiting where a GatewayClass can be used.

-* **allowedGatewayNamespaces**: AllowedGatewayNamespaces is a selector of namespaces that Gateways of this class can be created in.
+This field is a selector of namespaces that Gateways of this class can be created in.
 Implementations must not support Gateways when they are created in namespaces not specified by this field.

 Gateways that appear in namespaces not specified by this field must continue to be supported if they have already been provisioned.
 This must be indicated by the Gateway's presence in the ProvisionedGateways list in the status for this GatewayClass.
 If the status on a Gateway indicates that it has been provisioned but the Gateway does not appear in the ProvisionedGateways list on GatewayClass it must not be supported.

 When this field is unspecified or an empty selector, Gateways will be able to use this GatewayClass in any namespace.

-* **allowedRouteNamespaces**: AllowedRouteNamespaces indicates in which namespaces Routes can be selected for Gateways of this class.
-This is restricted to the namespace of the Gateway by default.
+## Route Namespaces
+Service APIs allow Gateways to select Routes across multiple Namespaces.
+Although this can be remarkably powerful, this capability needs to be used carefully.
+Gateways include a `RouteNamespaces` field that allows selecting multiple namespaces with a label selector.
+By default, this is limited to Routes in the same namespace as the Gateway.
+Additionally, Routes include a `Gateways` field that allows them to restrict which Gateways use them.
+If the Gateways field is not specified (i.e. its empty), then the Route will default to allowing selection by Gateways in the same namespace.

+>>>>>>> 91a9b54 (Adding Gateway selection to Routes)
 ## Controller Requirements
 To be considered conformant with the Service APIs spec, controllers need to:

 * Populate status fields on Gateways and Resources to indicate if they are compatible with the corresponding GatewayClass configuration.
-* Not implement invalid configuration.
-Fore example, if a route is referenced in an invalid namespace for the GatewayClass, it should be ignored.
-* Respond to changes in GatewayClass configuration that may change which Gateways or Routes are valid.
+* Ensure that all Routes added to a Gateway:
+  * Have been selected by the Gateway.
+  * Have a Gateways field that allows the Gateway use of the route.

 ## Alternative Approaches Considered
 ### New API Resources